Drocourt, Paris: An Engraved Gorge Carriage Clock

 The gorge case has engraved floral decoration and a typical five-bail handle.

-The rear of the dial is interesting as it has written in red ink Cannalée No.3, showing not only the size of the clock, but calling this style cannelée as opposed to what we now describe as gorge.
-This mix-up occurred in the early 1970s and my research suggests that the naming has indeed been mixed up, especially as I have now proven that Henri Jacot was the inventeur of the cannelée case, but he hardly ever used the style we now describe as this, preferring what we now call gorge.
+The rear of the dial is interesting as it has written in red ink Cannelée No.3, showing not only the size of the clock, but calling this style cannelée as opposed to what we now describe as gorge.
+This mix-up occurred in the early 1970s and my research now confirms this, especially as I have now proven that Henri Jacot was the inventeur of the cannelée case, but he hardly ever used the style we now describe as this, preferring what we now call gorge.
+See my article Gorge or Cannelée via the Catalogues & Articles link above.

 Height: 5.5 inches (14cms) Handle up: 4.75 inches (12cms) handle down

-For further details of Drocourt and Holingue frères see my 2014 Exhibition catalogue: Pierre & Alfred Drocourt: An Exhibition of Carriage Clocks, available via the Catalogues button above.
+For further details of Drocourt and Holingue frères see my 2014 Exhibition catalogue: Pierre & Alfred Drocourt: An Exhibition of Carriage Clocks.